jackie-jia/cs1951a-final-project/data_deliverable/data/README.md

 - **submission_id**: The id of the post that the comment belongs to
   - This attribute is a STRING.
   - Since this attribute is a string id with approximately the same range as the range for the id column in the post data.
 This attribute is used to identify the post under which it was commented.
+  - This is not an identifier, and the values are not necessarily unique, so it will not be used to identify duplicate records.
   - This value is may or may not be needed for analysis, but it is helpful for us to link the comment to its parent post.
   - This feature does not include any sensitive information.
 - **created_utc**: The timestamp at which the comment was posted